twallema/pySODM/docs/models.md

     * **out** - (xarray.Dataset) - Simulation output.
 Consult the xarray documentation [here](https://docs.xarray.dev/en/stable/generated/xarray.Dataset.html#xarray.Dataset). `xarray.Dataset.data_vars` are the model states. `xarray.Dataset.dimensions` are the time dimension plus the model's dimensions.
 The time dimension is named `time` if timesteps were numbers, the time dimension is named `date` if timesteps were dates.
 When {math}`N > 1` an additional dimension `draws` is added to the output accomodate the repeated simulations.

-### *class* SDEModel
+### *class* JumpProcess

-The SDEModel class inherits several attributes from the model class defined by the user.
+The JumpProcess class inherits several attributes from the model class defined by the user.

 **Inherits from model declaration:**